jhnwu3/BioNetGMMFit/README.md

     dcdt[0], c[0]

-In terms of mathematical operators, only basic, +,-,*,/ operators have been tested with the boost odeint library.
+In terms of mathematical operators, only basic, +,-,*,/ operators have been tested with the boost odeint library, but in theory math.exp(a) and other standard math libraries should work.

 ## **Directory Structure** ##